View Leslies's Photo Gallery

 Each day was a new adventure with options, such as kayaking, snorkeling, hiking, island walks, and Zodiac excursions.
 The naturalist guides expertly-led each excursion, one such example being a Zodiac ride into the Elizabeth Bay mangroves where guide, David Páez, ensured each sea turtle, blue-footed booby, and eagle ray was spotted.

-Life onboard the Eclipse included activities, such as a fish ceviche demonstration on the fourth day, nightly educational lectures and briefings, movie showings like the BBC special "Born from Fire," a library stocked with games, books, and movies, and a Jacuzzi and sun chairs perfect for relaxing with the Galapagos Islands scenery.
+Life onboard the Eclipse included a fish ceviche demonstration on the fourth day, nightly educational lectures and briefings, movie showings, a library, and a Jacuzzi and sun chairs perfect for relaxing with the Galapagos Islands scenery.
 My trip included two nights of impromptu salsa dancing, too!
 It's hard to beat a dance party with views of sea lions playing in the distance.

 The Galapagos Islands gave me the feeling that I was in a place unlike anywhere else on earth.
 This feeling came from the viewpoint in my kayak: along the coast of red-sanded Rábida Island, as a baby sea lion played; and in Tagus Cove, when blue-footed boobies dove vigorously in the water and penguins greeted me from the shoreline.
 A walk to the top of Bartolomé Island for a sunset view of the famous Pinnacle Rock was surreal.
 There was a moment snorkeling with sea turtles and marine iguanas, when a shark swam directly below me.
 I looked above water and there were blue-footed boobies relaxing on a rock, as penguins plunged in the water to join the Galapagos pool party.
 An added bonus along the journey was the company onboard the Eclipse.
 I won the cabin-share lottery with a fabulous roommate and made lasting friends from the fellow travelers to the exceptional guides and crew.
 It's nice to have a friend whom I can reminisce with and say, "hey, remember that time we snorkeled with sea lions in the Galapagos?"